swbullis/engineeringthoughtscom/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ## Carving out the time

 I have been looking for a good system to allow me to have the time to not only read and understand the material presented in these books but also create ways where I can retrieve the lessons that I have learned.

+### Let's be realistic